-How prostitution is organised Many foreign sex workers have links to, pay or are controlled by a third party, although there is a lot of variation in the exact arrangements, in how much is paid and in the level of control.
+How prostitution is organised Many foreign persons who sell sex in Norway have links to, pay or are controlled by a third party, although there is a lot of variation in the exact arrangements, in how much is paid and in the level of control.
 The activities of these third parties are illegal in Norway.
 Within organised prostitution, in practice it can often be difficult to distinguish between human trafficking and pimping.
 Human trafficking for prostitution involves elements of pimping, but not all pimping is trafficking.
 Paying part of what you earn to a third party often feels like exploitation.
-On the other hand, many women emphasises that they would never have been able to come to Europe or Norway without the help of their facilitators.
+On the other hand, many persons emphasises that they would never have been able to come to Europe or Norway without the help of their facilitators.
 The situation is further complicated by the fact that some of the women have/develop personal relationships with their facilitators.
 Sometimes it is their boyfriends, husbands or friends/acquaintances who act as facilitators, demanding all or a large part of their income.
 You can read more about the laws that regulate prostitution here, and about human trafficking here.